 Have an Emergency?

-The Infirmary is equipped to manage most medical emergencies/urgencies.
+The Student Health Center is equipped to manage most medical emergencies/urgencies.
 If there is a life threatening emergency, call 911.
 Otherwise, come to the Infirmary and let our highly trained staff assess and treat you, or help decide if you need a higher level of care.
 We work closely with Northfield Ambulance Service and CVMC Emergency Department to provide the best care possible to our patients.